 If you can master the art of saying “no”, that rejected candidate could still put in a good word for you with other job seekers—which is even more important if you are doing high volume hiring.
 Or maybe they’ll come and work for you later in a role that’s a better fit for them.

 So, just how can you increase the odds that even rejected candidates will become advocates for your company?
-Here are a few tips to follow when saying no.
+When deciding how to tell someone they didn’t get the job, here are a few tips to follow.

 Don’t ghost candidates